Attend your pre trip briefing in Punakaiki at 5pm

 This morning, the track descends and follows the upper Pororari River valley, just above the river itself, until it joins an old pack track built to establish settlement in the upper valley.
 The track then sidles a spectacular gorge and descends towards the coast through beech forest.
 From here you will catch glimpses of the lower Pororari River Gorge.

 At the junction with the historic Inland Pack Track, walkers and mountain bikers diverge: walkers follow the Pororari River Track which sidles the lower gorge with its striking limestone cliffs and the gorge is lined with lush rainforest, a confusion of nikau palms and kiekie hanging off giant podocarps, that give way upriver to temperate beech forest and leads you back to the Punakaiki Beach Camp where you began just 4 days prior.
-Stay overnight again at your included accommodation (a Luxury Riverside cabin at the Punakaiki Beach Camp)

 2022/2023 Departure Dates: